Dr Faye Bennett

 Profile

 In 2011 I graduated from the University of Nottingham with a BSc in Animal Sciences.
 Following this, I studied for an MSc in Human Anatomy at the University of Edinburgh, graduating in late 2014.
-Since October 2015 I have been studying for a PhD in Medical Education at the University of Leeds.
-As well as studying for my PhD, I was also successful in obtaining an Anatomy Demonstrator Studentship.
+In October 2015 I joined the University of Leeds to study for a PhD in Medical Education as part of an Anatomy Demonstrator Studentship.

-This has allowed me to build on my teaching experience and develop my skill set as an educator.
 In May 2018, I was successful in an application to become a permanent member of the academic staff at the University, when I was awarded the position of Teaching Fellow in Anatomy.
-I completed my PhD in 2022.

 Research interests